discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 All that and much, much more.
 Sounds pretty terrible, right?
 So make sure to keep your token as safe as possible!

+### Resetting your token

-<p class="danger">Should you ever leak your token, commit it to a repository, post it in a support channel, see your brother take a picture of it or otherwise see your bot in danger return to this page and click the "Regenerate" button.</p>
+<p class="danger">Should you ever leak your token (commit it to a repository, post it in a support channel, see your brother take a picture of it) or otherwise see your bot in danger return to this page and click the "Regenerate" button.</p>

 ![Reset Token](assets/img/token-reset.png)

-After you regenerated your token the old one will be invalid and you will ned to update it whereever you use it!
+After you regenerated your token the old one is invalid.
+You will have to update the token wherever you used it!